sguzunov/docs/docs/getting-started/01_what-is-glue42/02_benefits/benefits.md

 ### Code Reuse

 No, really - we mean it!!
-With [**Glue42 Enterprise**](https://glue42.com/enterprise/), code reuse is not just a dream.
+With [**Glue42 Enterprise**](https://glue42.com/enterprise/), code reuse isn't just a dream.
 UI Integration allows developers to reuse existing functionalities in new applications.
 Developers can easily reuse Glue42 components developed by other teams.
 For example, one team creates a Glue42 component that displays stock prices from a third-party system inside a CRM system.
 This component can be reused in another project, by another team, say, to display stock prices in Excel.

 ### DevOps Release Process